kyrylo/airbrake-rust/README.md

 ### proxy_url

-If your server is not able to directly reach Airbrake, you can route your errors through a proxy.
-By default, Airbrake Rust uses a direct connection.
+If your server is not able to reach Airbrake directly, then you can route your errors through a proxy.
+By default, Airbrake Rust uses direct connection.
+When `proxy_url` is provided, then it sends errors to that proxy.

 ```rust
 airbrake::Config {